-Modifying any of these fields adds an entry to the History related list.
+You can track the field history of most custom and standard objects.
+When you modify a field on a supported object, Salesforce adds an entry to the History related list.
 All entries include the date, time, nature of the change, and who made the change.
 Not all field types are available for historical trend reporting.
 Certain changes, such as case escalations, are always tracked.